benjaminherb/Scripts/README.md

 # Scripts

+## Spotify Data to Postgresql Database
+Automatic import of json spotify (my data & my data extended).
+Allows the creation of a fitting table and updates to an existing table with new data.

 ## Snapshot Management
 Shell Script automatic btrfs snapshots (with a retention policy for automatic cleanup).
 Uses systemd for scheduling